-For best results, pull the suture from the racetrack cartridge using a slow, steady pull.
-If binding occurs, the suture can be removed from the card by removing the press-fit label and opening the plastic hinges.
+For best results, pull the suture using a slow, steady pull.
+If binding occurs, the suture can be removed from the card by opening the card.

 CAUTION

 Federal (USA) law restricts this device to sale by or on the order of a physician or licensed practitioner.

 SYMBOL DEFINITIONS

-LOT Lot Number

-Expiration Date